“…a unique opportunity to better understand your current health and mental wellbeing”

 I will work with you to achieve your goals for better health, help you gain insights into the underlying root causes, as well as discuss herbal, dietary and lifestyle options.

 Sometimes, people don’t really have anything wrong but choose to have a consultation just as a general check-up, to ensure that all is well.

-Every client receives a detailed therapeutic plan with the agreed health goals and prescribed herbs.
+Every client receives a detailed therapeutic plan with the agreed health goals, life style advice, dietary suggestions and prescribed herbs.

-Consultations are available at my home practice in Sunnyside Road, Chesham, Buckinghamshire, where I also keep a fully stocked herbal dispensary with fresh plant tinctures, teas, creams and much more.
+Telephone or video consultations are available from my home practice in Sunnyside Road, Chesham, Buckinghamshire, where I also keep a fully stocked herbal dispensary with fresh plant tinctures, teas, creams and much more.

 Wednesday and Thursday: 10am to 5.30pm (clinic days)

 What happens during a consultation?